tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

     Click the triangle icon (|additional_settings|) on the column/layer header, and set the **Filter** parameter to one of its predefined colors.

-.. note:: You can make Opacity and Color Filter take effect at render time by activating the **Enable Column Color Filter and Transparency for Rendering** option in the Xsheet  →  Scene Settings... dialog.
+.. note:: You can make Opacity and Color Filter take effect at render time by activating the **Enable Column Color Filter and Transparency for Rendering** option in the Scene  →  Scene Settings... dialog.

 .. tip:: **To fold columns/layers:**